ermshiperete/job-dsl-plugin-wiki/User-Power-Moves.md

-When you get a little bit expert in your usage of the JOB DSL and Plugin, you might want to try the following Power Moves:
+When you get a little bit expert in your usage of the Job DSL and Plugin, you might want to try the following Power Moves:

 # Run a DSL Script locally
 Before you push a new DSL script to jenkins, it's helpful to run it locally and eyeball the resulting XML.
 To do this follow these steps: